hemantkrgupta/linkedlist/README.md

 ## 1. SinglePointerNode

 This class represents a node with integer data and a next pointer which points to the node of same type.
 This node is used to construct singly linked lists.
 It provides methods to:
-1. get data
+1. Get data
-2. get next node
+2. Get next node
-3. set next node
+3. Set next node

 ## 2. TwoPointerNode